 About the artist

 RHONDA URDANG is an independent studio artist working across multiple disciplines.
 Since founding Flagstaff Feminist Art Project, she has worked primarily in femmage, book art, collage, digital manipulation, assemblage, painting and satire.
 Her thought-provoking artworks have been shown extensively in regional, national, and international group shows in 39 states.
-Rhonda received her BFA with an emphasis in painting from the University of Nebraska at Omaha and later worked as a journeyman color separation artist in Phoenix, retouching high-fashion catalogs for Anne Klein, Bonwit Teller, and Neiman Marcus.
-The artist can be reached at the email address provided.
-Feel free to contact her at any time.
-She is enjoying how the snow renders objects strange and ghostly after the winter solstice.
-Her collage "Seance with Peggy Guggenheim (Paris, 1924)" will debut in the recreation of Art of This Century's (1943) -- 31 Women Artists: A Special Exhibit at the Sedona Arts Center from Jan.
-3-26, 2020.
+Rhonda received her BFA with an emphasis in painting from the University of Nebraska at Omaha and later worked as a journeyman color separation artist in Phoenix, retouching high-fashion catalogs for Anne Klein, Ann Taylor, Bergdorf Goodman, Bonwit Teller, Estee Lauder, and Neiman Marcus.
+She is enjoying how the snow renders objects strange and ghostly following the winter solstice.
+Her collage "Queen Victoria with Harriet Tubman as Suffra-Jette (1867)" will debut in Suffra-Jetting at Woman Made Gallery, Chicago, IL, on view March 13th to April 4th, with reception on March 13th from 6-8.

 Domestic Sales Only